arindamdawn-zz/tab-and-space/posts/frontend-shots-web-workers.md

 ## Conclusion

 This is the basic concept of Web Workers and how they can be used to built performant apps and offer better user experience.
 The example I provided is very basic.
-However Web Workers can be used on various ocassions such as :
+However, Web Workers can be used on various ocassions such as :

-- Doing image processing inside canvas.
+- Doing image processing inside the canvas.
-- Prefetching data from network to provide a faster and seamless user experience.
+- Prefetching data from the network to provide a faster and seamless user experience.
 - Doing end-to-end data encryption etc,

 My idea was to cover the basics of Web Workers in this post which should be a part of a frontend developer's roadmap.
 There are few concepts such as Shared Workers which are almost the same as that of dedicated workers, but can be shared among script belonging to the same origin (for eg different tabs of the same origin).